We are so excited to announce a major community initiative we’ve been planning for the last several months.

 Q: Will Wavelengths Summit be live-streamed or recorded for later viewing?

 A: We are currently exploring options for live-streaming and/or recording the conference.
 Please stay tuned.

-Q: Are there student discounts available?
+Q: Are discounted tickets available?

 Q: Are there media passes available?

 A: Yes, we have a number of media passes available.
 Please reach out to firstname.lastname@example.org, and we will do our best to accommodate.